I love giving tips and advice to help others make money online.

 When PayPal places a payment on "hold" that you have received for an eBay or other item you have sold, it may be referred to as a PayPal dispute, temporary hold, payment placed, or investigation.

 The PayPal dispute process may use the following terms:

 - On Hold

-PayPal ‘disputes’ are usually opened by buyers claiming they have not received their items, or that the item was ‘not as described’ or that their account has been used fraudulently.
-Occasionally a buyer may have just forgotten they purchased an item or didn't recognise the transaction on their bank/card statement, and then contacted their bank who have advised them to dispute it.
+PayPal ‘disputes’ are usually opened by buyers claiming they have not received their items, that the item was ‘not as described’, or that their account has been used fraudulently.
+Occasionally a buyer may have just forgotten they purchased an item or didn't recognize the transaction on their bank/card statement, and then contacted their bank who advised them to dispute it.

 The funds are ‘placed’ or ‘held’, which means you cannot access them until the dispute is resolved.
-If the dispute is resolved in favour of the buyer the funds will be returned to the buyer.
+If the dispute is resolved in favor of the buyer, the funds will be returned to the buyer.